Vets-Who-Code/web-curriculum/Week_9/week9_day2.md

 5. Post a screen shot in slack

 6. Create a component called "title.
-Js" and have it render <your name > React countdown.
+Js" and have it render 'your name' React countdown.

 7. Use props to pass your name into this component making it dynamic and flexible.